Counting Drinfeld modules with prescribed local conditions: Counting points on weighted projective stacks

 As the roots of unity of $K$ are $\F_{q}^\times$, and each $\F_{q}^\times$-orbit (with respect to the $\w$-weighted action) of an element of $(K-\{0\})^{n+1}$ contains exactly $(q-1)/\gcd(q-1, w_0,\dots,w_n)$ elements, we have that

-where the error term accounts for the points counted by $M'(D,b)$ which are contained in the subvariety of the affine cone of $\P(\w)(K)$ consisting of points with at least one coordinate equal to zero.
+where the error term accounts for the points counted by $M'(D,b)$ which are contained in the subvariety of the affine cone of $\mcP(\w)(K)$ consisting of points with at least one coordinate equal to zero.
+This subset can be estimated using Proposition \ref{prop:O_F-Finite-Geometric-Sieve}.